thanhvie/mysql_python/README.md

 # mysql_python
-This project demonstrate the integration of python and mysql
+This project demonstrate the integration of python and mysql which includes these actions:
+- Create a new database
+- Create a new table
+- Insert items
+- Delete items
+- Update items
+- Get items with select, from, where, limit, order by
+- Drop table
+- Join two tables
 # requirements

 ### mysql server: https://hub.docker.com/_/mysql